StanleyWan/FCND-Estimation-CPP-v1/README.md

 ![result6](./images/result6.png)

 ## Step 2: Attitude Control
-The step is simply to build a complimentary filter with the input of Accelerometer and Gyroscope to estimate the attitude of the drone.
-The requirement of this step for us is only to convert the the data of gyroscope  to Euler Angles.
-However,  I believe it is good for me to present on building the complimentary filter a little bit detail.
+This step is to build a complimentary filter with the input of Accelerometer and Gyroscope to estimate the attitude of a drone.
 The state and measurements are given by:
 ![att_eq1](./images/att_eq1.png)
-where Xt is the state of the drone, Zt is the measurement from Accelerometer and Gyroscope.
-Theta is pitch angle and psi is the rolling angle measured from Accelerometer. p and q is the rolling rate of x-axis and y-axis measured from Gyroscope
 <p></p>
 To build a complimentary filter,  the following equation is using: